 Many studies have indicated that the ratio of your trigs to HDL (Triglycerides/HDL) correlates strongly to heart disease risk factor.
 A ratio over 4 is a very strong predictor of cardiovascular disease; less than 2 is ideal.
 So, what should you look for?

 - Total cholesterol is a combo of HDL, LDL, and VLDL.
 This total number doesn’t tell you much about your health.
 It’s the breakdown that matters.
-But optimal levels for women are between 180-250, and for men between 170-220.
+But optimal levels are 200 or lower.
+Note that low cholesterol (150 or lower) is associated with depression and earlier mortality.

 - HDL is an important risk factor for CVD if it’s too low, because it’s so cardio-protective.
 Aim for 70 or higher.
 Anything below 50 is cause for concern.
 (HINT: coconut oil will raise HDL!
 Try 1-2 tbsp daily).